offbynull/learn/Math/input/input.md

 Whole Number Word Conversion
 ```

-`{bm} Integer number word conversion` is the process of taking an integer number and converting it to words.
+`{bm} Integer word conversion/(integer word conversion|integer number word conversion)/i` is the process of taking an integer number and converting it to words.
 The algorithm used by humans to convert an integer number to words is as follows:

 Begin by converting the sign to a word.
 If the number is ...